HughP/dnj-corpus/README.md

 ### Converted Files
 The following transforms were performed on the original files to extract the text from the originally provided formats, and to clean up character inconsistencies, so that corpus analysis for text input could be optimized.

+All of the following commands can be executed by running the `generate-corpus.bash` script.
+The final product will be `dan-typing-corpus.txt`.

 The issues of _˗Pamɛbhamɛ_ (provided as `[gG]weta*.doc`) were converted to PDFs by opening them in Microsoft Word 16.13.1 (180523) on MacOS 10.13.3.
 The operating system Print option was invoked, and the "Save as PDF" option was used.
 The PDFs were transfered to an Ubuntu machine where `pdftotext` was used to extract the text to `.txt` files.
 The multitude of text files were then concatenated to a single file `mass-text.txt` using the following commands on Ubuntu 16.04 (`$` represents the start of the command line, and the command was executed from the root of this repo):

 *   `$ cp $( find ./*Pam*/*weta*/*weta*.pdf ) . &&  for f in *weta*.pdf; do pdftotext $f mass-text_$f.txt; done && rm *.pdf && cat mass-text*.txt >> combined-gweta-text.txt && rm mass-text_*.txt`